nlcfunarama/nlcfunarama.github.io/forms.md

 The registration fee for the camp will be <b>$55 per person</b>.

 Registration will be open to the first 200 participants.
 We expect to fill all 200 spots quite quickly, so don't delay in submitting your registration!
-Camp fees must be received by Northern Lights Council within two weeks of the registration form being submitted; unpaid reservation spots may be released to accommodate registration demand if fees are not paid within this time frame.
+Camp fees must be received by the Funarama organizing committee within two weeks of the registration form being submitted; unpaid reservation spots may be released to accommodate registration demand if fees are not paid within this time frame.
 (Fees are non-refundable.)

 Payments by cheque should be made out to <b>Scouts Canada Events</b>.
+Cheques should be delivered to

 ## Camp Details